“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 What is Decentralized Finance (DeFi)?

 Decentralized Finance, or DeFi, is a blockchain-based financial system that operates without traditional intermediaries like banks, brokers, or exchanges.
 Instead of relying on centralized institutions to facilitate transactions, DeFi uses smart contracts, self-executing code on blockchain networks.
-It means you can lend, borrow, trade, invest directly with other users through transparent protocols.
+It means you can lend, borrow, trade, and invest directly with other users through transparent protocols.

-According to Grand View Research, the global decentralized finance market size was estimated at USD 20.48 billion in 2024 and is projected to reach USD 231.19 billion by 2030, growing at a CAGR of 53.7% from 2025 to 2030.
+According to Grand View Research and other sources, the global decentralized finance market size was estimated at approximately USD 31.5 billion in 2025 and is projected to reach USD 231.19 billion by 2030, growing at a CAGR of 53.7% from 2025 to 2030.

 For enterprise owners, it means a fundamental shift in how financial operations could work that potentially reduces costs.
 Here are the key features of DeFi: